(PAKKA editing services of manuscripts will comprise the following steps: Most steps are available separately.)1. CRITIQUE/DEVELOPMENTAL EDIT

 But, unlike a line editor, they’ll not advise you on soft furnishing (sentences) yet.

-(Some editing services prefer to copyedit after the line edit, but we prefer the copyedit to come first; copyediting has more to do with proper language use, while the line editor may prefer to bend some rules.)
+(Some editing services prefer to copyedit after the line edit, but we prefer the copyedit to come first; copyediting has more to do with proper language use, while the line editor may like to bend some rules.)

 The types of mistakes copyeditors catch aren’t fatal, but it’s the difference between a professional book and one by an amateur.
 Copyediting is the thorough language editing of the manuscript (mss) based on current international norms.